apattanayak/backup-test-website1/Research.md

 ---
-layout: page
+layout: default
-title: "About"
+title: "Research"
-permalink: /about/
+permalink: /research/
 ---

 whiteglass is a minimal, responsive Jekyll theme for hackers.